Sk3llington/Purple-Teaming/README.md

 I can see the high volume of login attempts which shows that the interaction between the attacker and the target machine occured on Sep 15, 2021 @ 02:55:00.

-Since I know when the interaction between my attacking machine and the target machine occured, I set the date and time to Sep 15, 2021 @ 02:55:00 and refresh my "HTTP Status Codes For The Top Queries" dashboard.
-Next, I looked at the top responses that the target machine sent back from my dashboard.
+Since I know when the interaction between my attacking machine and the target machine occured, I set the date and time to Sep 15, 2021 @ 02:55:00 and filter out the "HTTP Status Codes For The Top Queries" results.
+Next, I look at the top responses that the target machine sent back.
 The codes returned are `401`, `301`, `200`, `403`, `204`.

 ![responses_sent_back_by_victim](https://github.com/Sk3llington/Purple-Teaming/blob/main/images/responses_sent_back_by_victim.png)